Donald Trump Mum At Rally On ‘Roseanne’ Cancel After Star’s Latest Racist Tweet

 “They were unbelievable!
 Over 18M people!
 And it was about us!” he roared.

-White House Press Secretary Sarah Huckabee Sanders had signaled Trump’s silence on the subject, en route to rally.
+White House Press Secretary Sarah Huckabee Sanders had signaled Trump’s silence on the subject, en route to the rally.
 On Air Force One she brushed away questions as to what, if anything, Trump would say on the topic.

 “Look, as you know, the president has been extremely focused, as I just walked through, on the things going on with the upcoming summit,” she had responded, adding, “the president’s focused on North Korea and he’s focused on trade deals and he’s focused on the economy.”

 Asked if Trump believes ABC should have canceled the show over her tweet, Sanders shot back, “That’s not what the president is looking at.
-That’s not what’s he’s spending his time on.
+That’s not what he’s spending his time on.
 I think we have a lot bigger things going on in the country right now, certainly, that the president is spending his time on.”